14 Weird Things To Do In Vancouver, Canada

 Do you love thriller movies and want to take date night to the next level?
 Consider having a sinister movie night at Vancouver’s first morgue.
 Can a Vancouver date night get any weirder than this?
 Thrill-seekers can find the morgue in the Vancouver Police Museum.

-This popular event sells out fast and costs just CAD 12.
-Add on a drink or popcorn for an additional CAD 1.
-Covid-19 restricts attendance to only sixteen people.
+This popular event sells out fast.
 So, grab your loved one and cosy up next to the autopsy table while watching a classic like Silence of the Lambs, Psycho, or The Exorcist.
 It’s best to arrive early so that you can explore the morgue before your perfect fright night!

 Roost With Sparrows

 Nestled in a quiet area of Olympic Village, a pair of house sparrows welcome visitors to the False Creek Olympic Plaza.
-The male and female sparrows are towering at fifty times their standard size (15 to 18 feet tall) while realistic looking.
-Not native to North America, the sparrows add a touch of whimsy to the mundane aspects of urban living and beg for a selfie.
+The sparrows are fifty times their standard size (15 to 18 feet tall) while realistic looking.
+Not native to North America, they add a touch of whimsy to the mundane aspects of urban living.

 Introducing a small creature to a foreign country can create havoc in an established ecosystem.
 So, the art installation hopes to raise awareness and lead to a sense of shared responsibility.
 Even at their tall size, I find these sparrows adorable.
 How about you?